We arrived in Broome early afternoon. This time we chose a different caravan park. It was further away from the centre, but we had more space.

 Chinatown in Broome – pearling industry

 Chinatown is a historic centre of Broome.
-Its heritage is well known from the pearling industry that was boosting in the 19th and in the beginning of 20th centuries.
+Its heritage is well known from the pearling industry that was boosting in the 19th and in the beginning of the 20th centuries.

 We walked and learned a lot from its history.
 We saw two historic ships that were used to fish for pearls.
 The time pearling started, it was later identified as a great hardship and exploitation of indigenous people.